zoeskan/MCB185/unit4-random.md

 python3 42chicago.py | sort -n | uniq -c | sort -n
 ```

-My run found that 375 of the 1000 games had a score of zero.
-Try changing the
+My program reported that 375 of the 1000 games had a score of zero.
+Try
-1000 to 10000 or higher.
-If we want to play millions of games, we shouldn't
+changing the 1000 to 10000 or higher.
+If we want to play millions of games, we
-stream the output to `sort` because that ends up taking a lot of memory and
+shouldn't stream the output to `sort` because that ends up taking a lot of
-CPU.
+memory and CPU.
 Instead, let's keep all the calculations internal to python.
-We will need
+We
-two variables, one to keep track of the total points and another to count the
+will need two variables, one to keep track of the total points and another to
-number of games that end with zero points.
-Let's also add some logging so that
+count the number of games that end with zero points.
+Let's also add some
-a message is sent to stderr after each 1% of the trials are complete.
+logging so that a message is sent to stderr after each 1% of the trials are
+complete.

 ```
 1   games = 1000000 # 1 million trials